 She is a Keynote Speaker and founder of Lady Like Leaders, offering specialized training symposiums to women in leadership or entrepreneurial roles.
 She recently authored her first book, Lady Up + Don't Quit.

-She just co-launched the Tennessee Entrepreneur Initiative to help reduce the learning curve and failure rate of small business owners.
+She is the spokesperson behind the Tennessee Entrepreneur Initiative to help reduce the learning curve and failure rate of small business owners.

 Diane has served in the Political Advocacy Chair for the Nashville Chapter of the National Association of Women Business Owners.
 She has served on the Mayor's Minority Business Advisory Council, representing women business owners of Nashville.